paudrow/audrow.com/README.md

 To customize the content of the website, you can modify the following files:

 - `routes/index.tsx`: Update the content of the home page
-- `routes/about.tsx`: Modify the about page content
+- `routes/projects.tsx`: Add or modify project information
 - `routes/resume.tsx`: Update the resume information
-- `routes/projects.tsx`: Add or modify project information
 - `routes/contact.tsx`: Update contact form or contact information

 ## Resume Saving and Testing